-An absence with pay will be granted an employee for jury service during the actual period of service, and the employee will retain fees paid him or her as a juror; provided that the employee calls his or her supervisor to determine whether he or she should report for work upon being released from jury duty on any day prior to the end of his or her regular shift.
+An absence with pay will be granted an employee for jury service or election service during the actual period of service, and the employee will retain fees paid him or her as a juror or election worker; provided that the employee calls his or her supervisor to determine whether he or she should report for work upon being released from jury duty or election service on any day prior to the end of his or her regular shift.

-Absence with pay may be granted for an employee who is subpoenaed as a witness during the actual period of such service; provided that the absence is limited to that period the employee is actually compelled to be present at court, having made reasonable efforts to arrange with the subpoenaing party that the attendance would be so limited.
+Absence with pay may be granted for an employee who is subpoened as a witness during the actual period of such service; provided that the absence is limited to that period the employee is actually compelled to be present at court, having made reasonable efforts to arrange with the subpoenaing party that the attendance would be so limited.
 Copies of summons and subpoenas should be provided to the Human Resource Office in advance of the absence.